WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/SustainableTechnologyCommons-HeatherVescentv1.md

 -   Are the new governance models that can be enforced by the technology itself?

+-   How does government funding support the development of Technology Commons?
+How can commons appropriate attribute government funding, especially when that funding is done through corporate entities?

 **Appreciative Inquiry Principles**

 -   **The Constructivist Principle** is the rule that we see the world